Mikhail-Gorelov/kubernetes-service/docs/vpn/wireguard/wireguard_installation.rst

      | Endpoint = <SERVER-IP>:51830
      | AllowedIPs = 0.0.0.0/0
      | PersistentKeepalive = 20
-  * | Here <CLIENT-PRIVATE-KEY> replace with the client private key, that is the content of /etc/wireguard/gorelov_privatekey on the server.
+  * | Here <CLIENT-PRIVATE-KEY> replace with the client private key /etc/wireguard/gorelov_privatekey on the server.
     | <SERVER-PUBKEY> replace with the public key of the server, i.e. the content of /etc/wireguard/publickey on the server.
     | <SERVER-IP> change to the server IP.
   * | Open this file in the Wireguard client (available for all operating systems, including mobile ones)